-Testimony to the Greek’s influence on Indian astronomy can be found in various testimonies, such as the Indian astronomer and mathematician Varahamihira (505–587 BCE), who wrote: ”The Greeks, though impure, must be honored since they were trained in sciences and therein, excelled others” or the sage Garga, who wrote; “The Yavanas are barbarians, yet the science of astronomy originated with them and for this they must be reverenced like gods.”
+Testimony to the Greek’s influence on Indian astronomy can be found in various testimonies, such as the Indian astronomer and mathematician Varahamihira (505–587 AD), who wrote: ”The Greeks, though impure, must be honored since they were trained in sciences and therein, excelled others” or the sage Garga, who wrote; “The Yavanas are barbarians, yet the science of astronomy originated with them and for this they must be reverenced like gods.”

 According to Sailendra Nath Sen in his book ‘Ancient Indian History And Civilization,’ features that were introduced to India through the Greeks included the idea of parallax and methods of calculating it; methods of calculating ellipses; the idea of heliacal settings and risings of heavenly bodies; and correct rules for calculating the length of day, night and the year.